CeeThinwa/BTS-Continuous-Learning/book/_build/html/_sources/initial_setup.md

 When I found that Python 3.7 was required, my natural inclination was to go
 <a href='https://www.python.org/downloads/'>here</a>
-and zoomed in to Python 3.7.12:
+and zoom in to Python 3.7.12:

 ![py1](./images/img1.png)